ariba-work/cortado-core/README.md

 ## Usage for standalone conformance checking (without having to use the webapp)

-To align a model and log <log-name>, cd to `cortado_core/alignments/unfolding/`, make sure there is a `results/` folder, and run:
+To align a model and log, cd to `cortado_core/alignments/unfolding/`, make sure there is a `results/` folder in <directory-path>, and run:

 ```
 python test.py unfolding-based-alignments -p <directory-path> -l <log-name> -m <model-name> -v <variant>